Things I hate in French

 It becomes il, aka the masculine pronoun by excellence.

 In German you have neutral gender, but its application is weird.
-You may assume that a girl would be a feminine noun and table a neutral one.
+You may assume that “a girl” would be a feminine noun and “a table” a neutral one.
 Well no!
-Das Madchen is neutral and der Tisch masculine.
+Das Mädchen is neutral and der Tisch is masculine.

 (Too) many exceptions.